chenreny/Detect-status-of-google-drive/README.md

 # GOOGLE DRIVE Traffic Signal

-detect the internet status and tell you whehther google drive is up or down Red light: The user is not signed in
+Detect the internet status and tell you whehther google drive is up or down
+<br>Red light: The user is not signed in
 Red light: Google drive is down
 Yellow light: Local internet connection
 Green light: Google drive is up